Selling an Investment Property in [market_city]

 Understanding Capital Gains Taxes in North Carolina

-When selling an investment property in North Carolina, it’s important to know about capital gains taxes.
-You have to pay capital gains taxes on the profit, or “gain,” when you sell a property.
-The adjusted basis of a property is usually the purchase price plus improvements and less depreciation.
-These taxes are based on the difference between the property’s sale price and its adjusted basis.
+When you sell an investment property in North Carolina, you should be aware of the capital gains taxes.
+When you sell a property, you have to pay capital gains taxes on the profit, or “gain” you make.
+Generally, the basis of a property is its purchase price plus improvements, less depreciation.
+These taxes are on the amount by which the sale price of the property exceeds the adjusted basis of the property;

 Strategies to Minimize Gains Tax Liability in North Carolina